Fleet Manager Manual — OneRoad

 AFMAdvanced Fatigue Management.
 Operators with AFM accreditation.
 The most flexible scheme — requires formal safety management systems.

-⚠️ Select the scheme that matches your actual NHVR accreditation.
-Applying the wrong scheme to drivers can result in non-compliant EWD records.
+Select the scheme that matches your actual NHVR accreditation.
+Applying the wrong scheme can result in non-compliant EWD records.

 3

-Verify all drivers are linked to the correct scheme
+Verify all drivers are on the correct scheme

 Under Fleet → Drivers, confirm each driver shows the correct fatigue type.
 Drivers inherit the fleet's scheme by default, but individual overrides can be applied if needed.